eslint/rfcs/designs/2021-suppression-support/README.md

 ### Reserve directive suppression

-In the step of apply directive suppression, ESLint will not remove the problems that should be disabled by directive comments if it gets the `--track-suppressions` option.
+In the step of apply directive suppression, ESLint will not remove the problems that should be disabled by directive comments.
 These problems will be reserved and added `{kind: "directive", justification: "Justification message example."}`.

 NOTE that the kind `directive` should be converted to `inSource` for SARIF according to [kind property](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317735).

 ### Modify `CLIEngine` and related formatters

 As mentioned, we are not going to change the current behavior of ESLint.
-Without `--no-inline-config`, ESLint should not report errors/warnings in CMD whether with `--track-suppressions` option or not.
+Without `--no-inline-config`, ESLint should not report errors/warnings in CLI.
 In `CLIEngine`, when `suppressions` of a message is not null or empty (which means this message should be suppressed and not be reported), this message would be skipped or ignored.
 Additionally, the related formatters, such as stylish, should also be modified.

 ## Documentation

-Add examples and explanations of the option `--track-suppressions` to _User guide – Command Line Interface_.
+Add entries for the new added/modified types, `SuppressedLintMessage` and `LintResult`, to _Developer Guide – Node.js API_.

 ## Drawbacks

-- Additional contexts must be transferred across modules, such as `justification` in `directives` and `suppressions` in `LintMessage`.
-- Related formatters, such as stylish, should be modified to keep the current behavior.
+Related formatters, such as stylish, should be modified to keep the current behavior.

 ## Backwards Compatibility Analysis

-Basically, current users would not feel any difference, since the proposed feature would only work with the new option.
-Without the option `--track-suppressions`, any current behaviors would not be changed.
+All suppressed messages will be gathered into `SuppressedLintMessage`.
+Any other current behaviors would not be changed.

 ## Alternatives